bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 .. note::

    By default, vanilla-pad expects the classifier to have a `decision_function` method to call for the prediction step.
-It can be changed with the '-f' switch to the prediction method of your classifier, in our case the `score` method.
+It can be changed with the '-f' switch to the prediction method of your classifier, for instance `-f predict_proba` to use this method of your scikit-learn classifiers.
    The usual `decision_function` of scikit-learn is their `predict_proba` method.